munterfi/glacier-flow-model/README.rst

 1. Glacier thickness [m].
 2. Velocity at medium height [m/a].
 3. Mass balance of most recent simulation year [m].
-4. Slope with glacier geometry [rad].
+4. Slope of DEM with glacier geometry [rad].
-5. Classified aspect with glacier geometry (D8 directions, 0 = undefined).
+5. Classified aspect of of DEM with glacier geometry (D8 directions, 0 = flat).

 Check out the `video <https://munterfinger.ch/media/film/gfm.mp4>`_ of the scenario simulation in the Aletsch glacial arena in Switzerland